hyalen-caldeira/inauth/README.md

  * This search criteria should be applied on the `price` column of the `products` table.

 ### Task 3) ###
- * Add JUnit tests for all the existing classes in the workspace.
-Also, make sure to test-drive the new code being added.
+ * I've added unit tests for all the existing classes in the workspace.

 ### Task 4) ###
- * Add **Spring Integration Tests** for all the `API endpoints`.
+ * I've added **Spring Integration Tests** for all the `API endpoints`.

-### Note: You are free to refactor existing codebase to fulfil these requirements. ###

 Existing API Endpoints
 ======================